FunkyPedro/certified-aws-solutions-architect-professional/09-containers-and-serverless/lambda.md

 - **Provisioned concurrency**: we can provision one or more execution contexts in advance for Lambda invocations
 - The improve performance we can use the `/tmp` folder to pre-download data to it.
 If another invocations uses the same execution context, it will be able to access the previously downloaded data
 - We can create database connections outside of the Lambda handler.
 These will also be available for other invocations afterwards
+- Reserved concurreny: you specify this if your function needs faster performance.
+If this is not specified , then it consumes from
+   Unreserved Concurrency Pool.
+By default at practice account minimum limit is 50.
+- Ran in to the problem , where CFN had reserved 10 concurrent execution , where Full account and Unreserved account concurrency were both
+  50. To solve either increase the Full account concurrency or do not reserve the concurrent execution.

 ## Lambda Function Handler